 Let’s have a batbout party!!
 Batbout is a type of flatbread Moroccans fill with pretty much everything yummy!
 Batbout is like an improved version of the pitta bread; it’s fluffier and richer but it is also very airy and tasty!

 Batbouts comes in different sizes, but the most common ones are the small ones (aka my favourite ones).
-Moroccans usually fill batbout with anything savoury or sweet and serve them as a snack or an appetizer.
-That said keep in mind that batbout is like any type of bread: you can enjoy it anytime; breakfast, lunch or dinner.
+Moroccans usually fill their batbout with anything savoury or sweet and serve them as a snack or an appetizer.
+That said, keep in mind that batbout is like any type of bread: you can enjoy it anytime; breakfast, lunch or dinner.
 Also, batbout is very easy to prepare and a lot of fun to bake!
 It cooks and puffs in seconds in a simple pan.

 Today we’ve got two recipes, one for batbout and one for the filling.
 I chose to make a “filling” version’ of one of the most iconic Moroccan tagines: chicken tagine with olives and preserved lemons.
 I made a quicker version that is just as tasty and appealing as the tagine itself!
 It’s got plenty of spring onions and it is topped it with a delicous minty-yoghurt sauce that perfectly brings out all the flavours of the chicken tagine.